 - 2 tbsp butter

-Season the veal shanks generously on both sides with salt; set aside.
-Peel and mince the garlic and shallot.
-Transfer to a Suvie pan with 1 tbsp olive oil in a Suvie pan.
-Place pan in Suvie and broil for 10 minutes until softened and fragrant.
+1) Season the veal shanks generously on both sides with salt; set aside.
+Combine minced garlic, shallot, and 1 tbsp olive oil in a Suvie pan.
+Place pan in Suvie and broil for 10 minutes or until softened and fragrant.

 2) Remove pan from Suvie, and whisk in tomato paste, red wine, and stock.

-Add the veal shanks to the pan and top with the fresh thyme sprigs.
+Add the veal shanks to the pan and top with thyme sprigs.

-In a separate Suvie pan combine the yellow polenta, 2 cups water, and 1/2 tsp salt; cover pan with foil.
+3) In a separate Suvie pan, combine polenta, 2 cups water, and 1/2 tsp salt.